wlkt/simple-encode-example/README.md

 # simple-encode-example

-Set database credentials in database.php
+Set database credentials in database.php.

 Have a 'comments' table with attributes 'author' and 'body'.